Shell Structure

 }

-• All shells must also handle both the ThreadInterruptedException, which must set Bail to true, and the general exceptions, which must call continue after dumping the exception to the debugger or to the console.
+• All shells must also handle both the ThreadInterruptedException, which must set Bail to true, and the general exceptions, which must also set Bail to true after dumping the exception to the debugger or to the console.
 For example, the below example code, inside the InitializeShell() function:

 while (!Bail)